Xhavide/Global-Freelance-Earnings-Analysis-Compensation-Drivers-Regional-Disparities-Income-Stability/README.md

 Interactive visualizations were developed using Tableau to present insights through an executive-style analytical dashboard.

+## Business Questions

+This analysis explores several key questions about the global freelance market:

+• What regions offer the highest freelance compensation?

+• Does education level significantly impact freelancer income?

+• How does income stability vary across developed and emerging markets?

+• Which factors drive the largest differences in freelance earnings?

 ## Interactive Dashboard

 View the full interactive dashboard [here](https://public.tableau.com/app/profile/xhavide.zymberi/viz/GlobalFreelanceMarketAnalysisCompensationDriversRegionalDisparitiesIncomeStability/GlobalFreelanceEarningsAnalysisdashboard)